BrennanCasey/portfolio/readme.md

 		- [Movie Recommendations using Recommender Systems](https://github.com/sajal2692/data-science-portfolio/blob/master/ML%20Micro%20Projects/Recommender%20Systems%20with%20Python.ipynb): A micro project to build a recommendation system that makes movie recommendations based on user review similarities.

-I also dabble in all other kinds of technology.
-You can find a general portfolio [here](https://github.com/sajal2692/general-portfolio/blob/master/README.md).

-If you liked what you saw, want to have a chat with me about the portfolio, work opportunities, or collaboration, shoot an email at brennancasey96@gmail.com.
+If you liked what you saw, want to have a chat with me about the portfolio, work opportunities, or collaboration, shoot me an email at brennancasey96@gmail.com.